-The WTO negotiations also should focus on the need for China to develop transparent regulations and licensing requirements and administrative practices that afford a regulated industry with the opportunity to comment on matters affecting the industry.
-It is particularly important that the regulatory system not limit the number of foreign firms that can participate in the Chinese asset management market or grant regulators the discretion to exercise subjective judgments in granting licenses.
+The FTAA negotiations also should focus on the need for transparent regulations and licensing requirements, and administrative practices that afford a regulated industry the opportunity to comment on matters affecting the industry.
+It is particularly important that the regulatory system not limit the number of foreign firms that can participate in a country's asset management market or grant regulators the discretion to exercise subjective judgments in granting licenses.

-We appreciate the opportunity to provide the views of the Institute and its members on the issues that should be addressed in the negotiations over China's accession to the WTO.
+We appreciate the opportunity to provide the views of the Institute on the issues that should be addressed in the FTAA negotiations.
 We would be pleased to provide additional information about our comments at the request of the Trade Policy Staff Committee.